 What Laptop Is Best For DJing?

 This greatly depends on your budget but I’d suggest getting an Apple MacBook Pro.
-Those are lightweight, durable laptops which don’t crash as often as the window machines and look reputable.
+Those are lightweight, durable laptops that don’t crash as often as the window machines and look reputable.
 No offense to other brands but no other laptop looks as much as a fashion statement as the MacBook Pro.

 If you cannot afford a new apple from Apple I have great news for you.
 Their older models are still just as good for most of the DJ purposes.
 They are built like tanks and don’t age as fast as Windows laptops.